mmykolas/WEB-dieniniai-mokymai/README.md

 # WEB programming full-time course project

-> Inside HTML folder are static page files and in WP folder you will find WordPress files.
+> Inside HTML folder there are static page's files.
+WordPress files are in a WP folder.
 > You need to import acf-export.json file inside your WP environment with Advanced Custom Fields.
-> Here is the list of plugins which are used:
+> Here is a list of plugins that have been used:

 - Advanced Custom Fields PRO
 - Advanced Custom Fields: Font Awesome